This post was first published April, 2012. Updated 2019.

 - Orange: Counting.
 Example: Clap your hands eight times.

 - Blue: Colors.
-Example: Find something blue.You can play this in a group and take turns or you can just let your toddler play again and again…either way, it’s an excellent first board game for kids!Related Post: Simple Sorting Games for Toddlers
+Example: Find something blue.You can play this in a group and take turns or you can just let your toddler play again and again…either way, it’s an excellent first board game for toddlers!Related Post: Simple Sorting Games for Toddlers

 Zingo :: A Board Game For Ages 3 and UpZingo is, by far, Big Brother’s favorite game to play.
 Our game has been so well-loved…so much so that there is a hole in the box!
 It is simple to understand and tons of fun for the whole family!
 Rather than winning by having a certain number in-a-row like regular Bingo, in Zingo you have to fill the entire board to call out “ZINGO!”The game comes with durable cardboard Zingo cards as well as plastic chips that are housed in an equally impressive “chip distributor”.It is also great for matching pictures to text, even though your child will do it subconsciously.
 Children younger than 3 can usually pick it up (especially if they have older siblings), but they’ll need lots of guidance.

-Hi Ho Cherry-O : For Children Ages 3 and UpHi Ho Cherry-O has been one of our go-to games for a while now.
+Hi Ho Cherry-O : Board Game For 3 Years and UpHi Ho Cherry-O has been one of our go-to games for a while now.
 An entire game can be played in about 5-10 minutes.
 I love how this game teaches color recognition and one-to-one correspondence while simultaneously encouraging fine motor development as your child has to carefully place the small pieces of fruit onto the game board.
-This game is also perfect for introducing turn-taking to your young child.This game comes with the game board, baskets that are inserted into the game board, a spinner, and the individual pieces plastic of fruit.
+This game is also perfect for introducing turn-taking to your young child.This board game for 3 year olds comes with the game board, baskets that are inserted into the game board, a spinner, and the individual pieces plastic of fruit.
 Each person will take turns spinning the spinner and adding the specified number of cherries (or other fruit) to their basketThe downside?
 The tiny pieces that go with Hi Ho Cherry-O get lost easily (which is why you’ll want to put them in a baggie ASAP) and can be dangerous to children who still put small objects in their mouths.
 The quality of the game board could be better as well.

-The Ladybug Game :: A Board Game For Children Ages 4 and UpThe Ladybug Game is near and dear to my heart because it was actually invented by a first grader (the grade that I taught before staying home with my two boys)!
+The Ladybug Game :: A Board Game For 4 Years and UpThe Ladybug Game is near and dear to my heart because it was actually invented by a first grader (the grade that I taught before staying home with my two boys)!
 I love how this game blends fun with learning about ladybugs (what they eat and who preys on them) as well as lots of counting practice.
 The box says it is appropriate for ages 3 and up…but I would suggest it for kids 4 or older as there is quite a bit of components to this game that could get confusing.It is a typical board game with various colors of ladybugs for the markers.
 Each player must draw a ladybug card and then follow the directions on that card (either move a certain number forward or a certain number back).
 Some cards even have a little ladybug at the bottom that means you get another turn, which you have to be paying close attention to notice (oops).
 Then there is another component of collecting aphid cards to use just in case you land on a certain spot.The only downside?
 The Ladybug Game can take a while to finish (still not anywhere near as bad as Chutes and Ladders) and can get confusing if you don’t pay close attention to each of the components.

 Bug Trails :: For Children Ages 5 and Up (or modified for younger children)

 Bug Trails is a domino game with a twist!
-We really enjoyed playing this game and I think it is one that will easily grow with our family!
+We really enjoyed playing this board game and I think it is one that will easily grow with our family!
 We modified the game slightly to make it simple enough for Big Brother to play.
 As the boys get older, however, we’ll be able to modify it to make it more challenging.
-This would also be a fun game to play with another family!
+This would also be a fun board game to play with another family!